mustafa-ozturk/githubstonks/README.md

 ## "You should add this repo to the game"

-Create an issue with a link to the repo you wan't me to add and I might add it :)
+Create an issue with a link to the repo you want me to add, and I might add it :)

 ## How are the share prices calculated ?

 `intial price = stars * 0.0003 + forks * 0.0002 + commits * 0.0001`

-the price of the stocks go up and down based on how many total shares were bought
+The price of the stonks go up and down based on the total shares bought of that stonk.

 `marketprice = total shares bought * 0.00001`

-`price = initial price + market price`
+`final price = initial price + market price`

 ---

 ## Contributions

 GitHubStonks is open to contributions, but I recommend creating an issue first to let me know what you are working on that way we don't overwrite each other.

-more info on contributing coming soon

 ## How to run locally (dev environment)